Oath of office: Lebanon

 In Lebanon, the president must take the following oath before the Parliament:

 Luxembourg

-Article 5 of the Constitution of Luxembourg prescribes the following oath for a new Grand Duke:
+Articles 57 through 59 of the Constitution of Luxembourg prescribe the following oath, to be pronounced before the Chamber of Deputies for a new Grand Duke, Regent or Lieutenant-Representant of the Grand Duke:

-The oath for a Regent is:

-A Lieutenant of the Grand Duke takes an oath to respect the Constitution, but no exact text is prescribed.
+In English: I swear to observe the Constitution and laws and to faithfully fulfill my constitutional attributions.

-Deputies at the Chamber of Deputies (the Luxembourg parliament) take the following oath upon taking office:
+Members of the Chamber of Deputies and of the Government take the following oath upon taking office:

-All civil servants take the following oath:
+In English: I swear to observe the Constitution and laws and to fulfill my position with integrity, accuracy and impartiality.

+Until the 2023 constitutional revision, this oath was:

+In English: I swear loyalty to the Grand Duke, obedience to the Constitution and to the laws of the State.

 Malaysia

 Yang di-Pertuan Agong and Deputy Yang di-Pertuan Agong

-Article 37 of the Federal Constitution requires the Yang di-Pertuan Agong (King) and his deputy to take the Oath of Office before the Conference of Rulers.
+Article 37 of the Federal Constitution requires the Yang di-Pertuan Agong (King) and his deputy to take the Oath of Office before the Conference of Rulers on the day of their assumption of office.

-The Yang di-Pertuan Agong take the oath of office as follows:
+The Yang di-Pertuan Agong takes the oath of office as follows:

-Next, the Deputy Yang di-Pertuan Agong take the oath of office as follows:
+Next, the Deputy Yang di-Pertuan Agong takes the oath of office as follows:

 Executive and legislative members

 Federal Constitution requires the various executive and legislative members to take the Oath of Office and Allegiance as follows:

 The oath is read according to the various section of the Constitution:

 The Members of Parliament and Senators take the Oath based on Article 59 (1) of the Federal Constitution as follows: